Limits of Bessel functions for root systems as the rank tends to infinity: Introduction

-In the present paper, we shall study Bessel functions of type $A_{n-1}$ and type $B_n$ with arbitrary positive multiplicities as the rank tends to infinity, in the spirit of the work of Okounkov and Olshanski \cite{OO98, OO06} about Jack polynomials (type $A$) and multivariate Jacobi polynomials (type $BC$).
-See also \cite{Cu18} for a more recent extension of their results.
+In the present paper, we study Bessel functions of type $A_{n-1}$ and type $B_n$ with arbitrary positive multiplicities and imaginary spectral parameters as the rank tends to infinity.
+We characterize the sequences of spectral parameters for which a limit exists, and we uniquely parametrize the sets of possible limit functions.